 Despite a widely circulated call for action to web developers to change their ways and prevent "judgement day," two years after Koch's prediction, Opera announced it would support

 -webkit- prefixes.
 Mozilla had been planning to do the same.
-It looked like Microsoft's massive attempt to change the bad behavior of developrs had failed, and they too would follow suit.
+Microsoft's massive attempt to change the bad behavior of developers had failed, and they too would follow suit.

 It looked like things were going to get really messy.
 Then suddenly, Opera announced that it was abandoning its rendering engine Presto, and would instead use WebKit.
 While many saw this as a sad day for the web, the silver lining was that judgement day had been pushed back a little.
 Furthermore, Opera is adopting Blink with Google, and Mozilla is creating yet another rendering engine called Servo.
 So we aren't looking at a rendering engine monoculture or a return to the "bad old days."

 So with all these new rendering engines, what will happen to vendor prefixes?
-They're all going to live with the
+They're all going to go and live with the